 - 3. Select Browser compatibility options.
 You can select Netscape Navigator 4.x or Microsoft Internet Explorer 4.0 and above or both. - 4.
 Select the default HTML generation option for this site: - Dynamic Page Layout and Regular Tables are compatible with all browsers. - If you select Fixed Page Layout and: - Netscape Navigator 4.x, NetObjects Fusion generates layers using the Netscape <LAYER> tag.
 This optimizes output for sites viewed in Netscape Navigator 4.x.
-This option is not supported by Netscape 6.0. - Microsoft Internet Explorer 4.0 and above, NetObjects Fusion generates cascading style sheet positioning code to achieve a high level of layout accuracy.
-This optimizes output for sites viewed in Microsoft Internet Explorer. - Netscape Navigator 4.x and Microsoft Internet Explorer 4.0 and above, NetObjects Fusion generates cascading style sheet positioning code and layers.
-This option is not supported by Netscape 6.0.
+This option is not supported by Netscape 6.x and above and is not compatible with HTML 4.01 standards. - Microsoft Internet Explorer 4.0 and above, NetObjects Fusion generates cascading style sheet positioning code to achieve a high level of layout accuracy.
+This optimizes output for sites viewed in Microsoft Internet Explorer.

+Netscape Navigator 4.x and Microsoft Internet Explorer 4.0 and above, NetObjects Fusion generates cascading style sheet positioning code and layers.
+This option is not supported by Netscape 6.x and above and is not compatible with HTML 4.01 standards.